alexshi/linux/Documentation/filesystems/f2fs.rst

 			 For other files, we can still enable compression via ioctl.
-			 Note that, there is one reserved special extension '*', it can be set to enable compression for all files. inlinecrypt		 When possible, encrypt/decrypt the contents of encrypted files using the blk-crypto framework rather than filesystem-layer encryption.
+			 Note that, there is one reserved special extension '*', it can be set to enable compression for all files. disable_auto_compr       Even if compression feature is enabled, this option can disable automaic compression on the compression enabled file to give discretion of choosing the target file and the timing of compression to the user. inlinecrypt		 When possible, encrypt/decrypt the contents of encrypted files using the blk-crypto framework rather than filesystem-layer encryption.
 This allows the use of